lucas-z99/MangaReader/README.md

 WIP:
  - search / add tag / filter (cmd only currently)

+Idea:
- - need beter navigation when local library gets HUGE
+ - beter navigation when local library gets HUGE
  - some hack-ish web capability would be nice?  ->  either directly from web, or cloud drive / server (so you don't have to maintain the library locally)
- - better async loading  <-  maybe it's C++ time?
+ - faster async loading  <-  maybe it's C++ time?

 Tsukkomi:
  - WPF didn't make it easy for dual monitors...